Mele-Lab/2025_GTEx_Menopause/README.md

 ### - 05.
 Variance partition analysis
 - variance_partition.R: analysis of the proportion of variation in image features attributable to demographic traits for each organ and tissue structure, while controlling for demographic variables and batch effects.
+- myometrium.rds: output from the variance partition analysis on myometrium tiles.

 ### - 06.
 MOFA (Multi-Omics Factor Analysis)
 - MOFA.R: implementation of MOFA with two types of data modalities: image features and gene expression data.